-Tier Percentage Score 1.
-The company has taken a leadership position on farm animal welfare >80% 2.
-The company has made farm animal welfare an integral part of its business strategy 62-80% 3.
-The company has an established approach to a farm animal welfare but has more work to do to ensure it is effectively implemented 44-61% 4.
-The company is making progress on implementing its policies and commitments on farm animal welfare 27 - 43% 5.
-The company has identified farm animal welfare as a business issue but provides limited evidence that it is managing the issue effectively 11-26% 6.
-The company provides limited if any evidence that it recognises farm animal welfare as a business issue <11%
+- 1. The company has taken a leadership position on farm anim - 2.
+The company has made farm animal welfare an integral par business strategy - 3.
+The company has an established approach to a farm anima has more work to do to ensure it is effectively implemented - 4.
+The company is making progress on implementing its polici commitments on farm animal welfare - 5.
+The company has identified farm animal welfare as a busine provides limited evidence that it is managing the issue effect - 6.
+The company provides limited if any evidence that it recogn animal welfare as a business issue